iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## Show a table of experiments

-We do the experiments to compare and select the more successful of them.
+Experimentation is about selecting the best from many trials.
 You can get a table of experiments with `dvc exp show` that shows all the parameters and metrics in a nicely formatted table.

 ```dvc